OptionalalertIf this is true, the compiler will exclusively use ASCII characters in

 wrong type to your function.

-methods, like SassNumber.assertInt, which should be used when possible.
+Individual classes may have more specific assert* methods, like SassNumber.assertInt, which should be used when possible.

 In Sass, every value counts as a list.
 Rather than trying to detect the SassList type, you should use Value.asList to treat all values as lists.